rciorba/pidunu/README.md

 ## Pidunu - a trivial init process, for use in Docker containers.

+### How to use it
+Simply add pidunu to all your docker containers, and make it run your desired command:

+    CMD ["/path/to/my/binary", "arg1", "arg2"]
+    becomes
+    ADD pidunu /usr/bin/pidunu
+    CMD ["/usr/bin/pidunu", "/path/to/my/binary", "arg1", "arg2"]

 ### What does pidunu do?
 Pidunu does one thing and one thing only: it will start one process, and reap any children untill the spawned child exits, at wich point it will exit as well.